Sometimes I read things I wrote with such passion years ago –and cringe.

 Sometimes I am merrily dancing down this road when I catch the gleeful possibility of a new rabbit trail in my peripheral vision (where most creative stuff happens.)
 Sometimes I come out ahead.
 Sometimes I emerge, scratched, bug-bitten and humbled ten miles back from where I was distracted.
 Then I get to experience the same lesson all over again.

 Sometimes I am merrily dancing down the center of the road when I am attracted by a pretty new idea blossoming on a bush on the verge.
-After a time, when the thorns from that bush clutch at my mental, spiritual, or intellectual freedom I pull away so hard that I land in the soggy boot-snatching mud in the ditch on the other side of the road.
+After a time, when the thorns from that bush clutch at my freedom I pull away so hard that I land in the soggy boot-snatching mud in the ditch on the other side of the road.

 It may take a while to find the center again.